 The fact is, people can make more confident judgments with a scale of only few categories.
 Accurately judging something as "Good" or "bad" is easier than rating something on a scale of 1-10.
 In addition agreements between raters about what is "good" and what is "bad" are more likely than agreements about which number, 1-10, to apply.
 Yet a scale with fewer rating points often does not provide enough information (that's when half-stars are used.)
 Movie-goers can hardly make an informed choice when all the movies playing are rated "thumbs down."

 On the other hand, more scale values may give inaccurate impressions.
 Some teachers give only A's and B's, saving C's for low achievers and giving no D's or E's.
-Raters in athletic events generally squash a ten point scale into just two or three (9, 8, 7) and then reconstitute a finer discrimination by using fractional intervals--so what's the point of ratings six and lower?
+Raters in athletic events generally squash a ten point scale into just two or three (9, 8, 7) and then reconstitute a finer discrimination by using fractional intervals, like 9.7--so what's the point of ratings six and lower?

 Adding anchor points, that is values that are reliable across many ratings, can increase a scale's reliability.
 The most stable anchor is usually the midpoint.
 Language anchors, like "most likely" and "sometimes", are useful but may be understood differently by different people.